Financial Aid Office

-Need to request a high school or college transcript?
+Do you need to request a college transcript?
 Let us request it for you!

 Online degree programs are completed at a distance from the Liberty University campus through a variety of venues, featuring primarily online instruction.
 Most online courses last eight weeks, while a select few are 14 and 17 weeks.
 A few select programs require minimal one- or two-week on-campus intensives.

-Residential degree programs are primarily completed through participation in face-to-face courses on the Liberty University campus.
+Residential degree programs are primarily completed through participation in face-to-face, lecture-format courses on Liberty University’s campus.
 These residential experiences occur in a variety of formats including:

-Yes, there are a number of ways to finance your education.
-Learn about Liberty's financial aid process.
-(Edge and special students are not eligible for federal financial aid.)
+Yes, there are several ways to finance your education.
+Please visit the website to learn more about and the financial aid process and Liberty's monthly payment plans.
+(Edge and non-degree seeking students are not eligible for federal financial aid.)